vs1161/Restaurant_Review/README.md

 • SVC has highest accuracy(**91%**)

-• Parameters of SVC is tuned using GridSearchCV but not able to achieve better than 91% accuracy
+• Parameters of SVC are tuned using GridSearchCV but not able to achieve better than 91% accuracy as tuning has been performed considering low search space due to constraint of resources available.